 Moreover, once you have found unnatural links or links you think should be disavowed (become nofollow), head over directly to our handy guide: “Avoid or Get Rid of Penalties Using Linkody’s Disavow Tool”

-Let-us know if you have any questions on how to assess link quality or improve your backlink portfolio.
+Nevertheless, let-us know if you have any questions on how to check quality of backlinks or improve your backlink portfolio.